CoffeeAndCode/aws-auth-helper/README.md

 ## Requirements

-You must have an AWS profile setup in your `~/.aws/credentials` file like the following:
+You must have an AWS profile setup in your `~/.aws/credentials` file similar to the following:

 ```ini